Drysiek/Fish-Stock-Regression/README.md

 # Fish-Stock-Regression
 MSID project

-Simply run main file and wait for the program to print values of mean squared error and mean absolute percentage error for linear model, SVR model and custom model regression.
+Simply download all the files(.py and .csv) and run main file.
+Wait for the program to print values of mean squared error and mean absolute percentage error for linear model, SVR model and custom model regression.
 Soon after, program will show figure with real and predicted values of fish used in fish stock.

 After transporting random rows of data from 'Fish Stocking.csv' to 'random_fish_stocking_rows.csv', program takes data to pandas dataframe.